Monday April 29, 2024

 My pilgrim passport and compestela from my first Camino

-After paying €2 for my credential – which came with a my first stamp from the cathedral – I paid an additional €3 for a ticket to tour the massive cathedral and its grounds.
-It was well worth the small cost, and I spent more than an hour wandering through it and climbing up to one of the bell towers to get panoramic views of the city and the Duoro River.
+My credencial cost me €2, but it came with my first stamp from the cathedral.
+I also paid an additional €3 for a ticket to tour the massive cathedral and its grounds.
+It was well worth the small cost, and I spent more than an hour wandering through it and climbing to one of the bell towers for panoramic views of the city and the Douro River.

 Porto cathedral (Sé do Porto)